 Ben is a Deputy Judge of the Upper Tribunal (Immigration and Asylum Chamber).

-Ranked in Chambers and Partners as a band 1 leader in the field of Extradition at the London Bar and in the Legal 500 as a band 1 leading individual in international crime and extradition.
-The guides say the following:
+Ranked in Chambers and Partners as a band 1 leader in the field of Extradition at the London Bar and in the Legal 500 as a Tier 1 leading individual in international crime and extradition.
+The guides say the following about Ben:

 “A fount of knowledge who must have dealt with every country the UK has an extradition treaty with.
 He's very approachable and leads others to have confidence in him."
 "Out of this world," he "has in-depth knowledge and has defended numerous individuals in the most serious cases."